product-os/versionist/README.md

 If the increment level returned from this function is not defined, the commit will not alter the final version.

+### `incrementVersion (Function)`

+*Defaults to `semver`.*

+Declare this function to customise how an increment level is used to increment the current version.

+This function takes the current version and the increment level as arguments.

 ### `getGitReferenceFromVersion (Function)`

 *Defaults to the identity function.*